segabl/pd2-streamlined-heisting/README.md

 - Makes sentry guns not count as criminals which stops cops from pathing to them and ultimately get stuck
 - Fixes enemies walking/running backwards towards their target/objective when they are not aware of threats
 - Fixes enemy turn behaviour/speed differing between host and client and makes it more lenient
-- Adds a delay to enemy spawn points when enemies spawned die close to them to prevent endless enemy spawns on top of objectives

 ## Credits